 3. Relationship in Art Creation

-- What would be the effect of using more water, a different brand of paint?
+- What would be the effect of using more water or a different brand of paint?

-- What happens when we dab wet paint with a pair towel?
+- What happens when we dab wet paint with a paper towel?

 - What’s the effect of putting salt, sand, or chalk in the watercolor paint?